dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-iterate-through-all-nodes-of-a-windows-forms-treeview-control.md

           }
        }
     ```

 ## Non-recursive approach

 Recursive code may lead to stack overflow errors or out of memory exceptions due to too many frames being on the stack.

-This is an alternate iterative approach to traversing the nodes of the tree using a <xref:System.Collections.Generic.Queue> data structure.
+The following example is an alternate iterative approach to traversing the nodes of the tree using a <xref:System.Collections.Generic.Queue> data structure.
 This approach does not follow any ordering and only ensures all the nodes are printed.
 If we wish to follow a pre-order or post-order approach then we can use a <xref:System.Collections.Generic.Stack> data structure to ensure that a node and its children are processed before subsequent nodes.

     ```csharp
     private void PrintNodeValues(TreeNode treeNode)
     {
         if (treeNode != null)
         {
             Queue<TreeNode> staging = new Queue<TreeNode>();